treble37/financial_velocity/README.md

 Note that it's a rough estimate that I got from a financial book somewhere...

+## Other Notes

+This is also to experiment with Tasks / Agents / GenServers / etc

 ## Running

 ### Step 1: Build